BASE1com/flutter_cached_pdfview/README.md

 ![last-commit](https://img.shields.io/github/last-commit/BASE1com/flutter_cached_pdfview)

-    <br>A package to show Native PDF View for iOS and Android, support Open from a different resource like Path, Asset or Url and Cache it.
+A package to show Native PDF View for iOS and Android, support Open from a different resource like Path, Asset or Url and Cache it.

 ### Support = [**[ Android ,  IOS  and  _WEB_(soon) ](#video)**];